veevortexiq/js_prompt2echart/README.md

 *   @google-cloud/aiplatform (if using Gemini API)
 *   echarts (for chart rendering in the browser)

+## Endpoints

+### generateQuery

+The `generateQuery` function is used to generate Elasticsearch QueryDSL from natural language requests.
+It takes two parameters:

+1. `user_input`: The user's natural language request.
+2. `index_name`: The name of the Elasticsearch index to target.

+The function returns a stream of text chunks, which together form the generated Elasticsearch QueryDSL.

+### generateReport

+The `generateReport` function is used to analyze a technical query/response pair and convert it into clear business insights.
+It takes three parameters:

+1. `userQuestion`: The user's original question.
+2. `GeneratedQuery`: The generated Elasticsearch QueryDSL.
+3. `opensearchResponse`: The response from OpenSearch.

+The function returns a stream of text chunks, which together form the generated report.

+### generateChart

+The `generateChart` function is used to generate a chart from a technical query/response pair.
+It takes three parameters:

+1. `userQuestion`: The user's original question.
+2. `GeneratedQuery`: The generated Elasticsearch QueryDSL.
+3. `opensearchResponse`: The response from OpenSearch.

+The function returns a JSON object representing the generated chart.

 ## Notes

 *   Make sure your Azure OpenAI Service and Google Cloud project are properly configured and that you have the necessary permissions to access the APIs.